Docmaps-Project/docmaps/README.md

 **Releases and tags:** Github Actions uses [multi-semantic-release](https://github.com/dhoulb/multi-semantic-release) to automatically generate semvers based on commit history for each package in the repository.
 Multiple tags are generated for a single commit if it updates multiple packages.

+**Cross-dependencies and typescript:** Several packages depend on `ts-sdk`, and will refer to the `dist` directory within that package for their source code when making local changes.
+For that reason, you may need to run `pnpm --filter docmaps-sdk run build` or `pnpm run -r build` if you are making local changes to uptream dependencies within this monorepo so that your downstream code changes will pull those in.

 **Dependencies:** The workspace root builds a Docker image for the http-server.
 In addition to the npm package dependencies, to do local development you should have the following tools installed: